jejust/OBF_newsletter/blog/bosc-collaborationfest-2023.md

 #### Context

 Peter Cock will be attending remotely, but as one of the regular Biopython contributors will try to match any newcomers with suitable projects/issues.
 He hopes to work on migrating the [Tutorial documentation](http://biopython.org/DIST/docs/tutorial/Tutorial.html) from LaTeX to RST to simplify and automate it for each release (see [PR 4371](https://github.com/biopython/biopython/pull/4371)).
-See the #cofest-biopython channel on the slack.
+See the #cofest-biopython channel on [BOSC Slack](https://join.slack.com/t/obf-bosc/shared_invite/zt-n5ur1gsj-z2C~69_4lYTFPg5tbWA8Ew).

 #### What was done